NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 Each notebook in this directory provides the code for generating the corresponding figure in our paper.

 Start by reading [General Method](GeneralMethod.ipynb).
 This notebook describes our approach for computing the optimal channel deposits and determining the optimal policy for a general transaction stream with continuously distributed payments.
-Excluding [Figure 2](figures/figure2.ipynb), it is the only prerequisite for running and understanding the code in the notebooks located in the [figures](figures) directory.
-As for [Figure 2](figures/figure2.ipynb), one must also read [General Method](EvolutionOfChannelBalance.ipynb)
+Excluding [Figure 2](figures/figure2.ipynb), this is the only prerequisite for running and understanding the code in the notebooks located in the [figures](figures) directory.
+To understand and run the code in [Figure 2](figures/figure2.ipynb), one must also read [Evolution of Channel Balance](EvolutionOfChannelBalance.ipynb).

 ## Examples